jacquesbilombe/Payment-Patterns-Brazil/README.md

 4. Are there seasonal or monthly trends in using these payment methods?
 5. What insights can be derived from the transaction volumes and values about consumer behavior?

+From the data fetching process to the construction of the Data Lake, each step of this project was documented inside the .ipynb (Google Colab) file.

 ## Data Collection and Ingestion
 ### 1. Data Source:
   - Clovis Vieira Kaggle [Database project](https://www.kaggle.com/datasets/clovisdalmolinvieira/brazilian-payment-methods).